onecupofchino/DLC/README.md

 The evaluation results for each shuffle of the training dataset are stored in a unique subdirectory in a newly created directory ‘evaluation-results’ in the project directory.
 The user can visually inspect if the distance between the labeled and the predicted body parts are acceptable.

-"Mean average Euclidean error (MAE; which is proportional to the average root mean square error) between the manual labels and the ones predicted by DeepLabCut.
-The MAE is saved as a comma separated file and displayed for all pairs and only likely pairs (>p-cutoff).
-This helps to exclude, for example, occluded body parts.
-Setting plotting to True plots all the testing and training frames with the manual and predicted labels; these will be colored by body part type by default.
-The user should visually check the labeled test (and training) images that are created in the ‘evaluation-results’ directory.
-Ideally, DeepLabCut labeled unseen (test images) according to the user’s required accuracy, and the average train and test errors are comparable (good generalization).
-What (numerically) comprises an acceptable MAE depends on many factors (including the size of the tracked body parts, the labeling variability, etc.).
-Note that the test error can also be larger than the training error due to human variability (in labeling, see Figure 2 in Mathis et al, Nature Neuroscience 2018)."

 Los resultados de la evaluación son los siguientes: